cattl3ya/cattl3ya.github.io/_posts/2025-02-27-Windows-Security-Internals-Part-2-Extracting-NT-Hashes-from-the-SAM-Database.md

 categories: [Guides, Windows Security Internals]
 tags: []     # TAG names should always be lowercase
 ---
-**Introduction**
+### Introduction

 One of the more satisfying things for me when practicing penetration testing is getting access as an administrator account, running `impacket-secretsdump` or `mimikatz lsadump::sam`, and then watching the list of NTLM hashes start scrolling down the terminal.
 But how does dumping the Local Security Authority (LSA) database using these tools really work?
 I knew the basics: the LSA stores NTLM hashes and other secrets in registry hives on the local system, and if you have either administrative access or can make a copy of the SAM, SECURITY, and SYSTEM hives you can extract stored credentials from them.
 This article will show how Windows authentication works, how credentials are stored locally, and how to extract them from the registry.
 We'll also write a program in C to apply this knowledge and extract all of the NT hashes from the local SAM database.

-**Windows Authentication**
+### Windows Authentication

 On a Windows local domain, the system needs to store user credentials so that they can be used to authenticate users.
 This information is managed by the *Local Security Authority* (LSA).
 The LSA keeps two databases: the *Security Account Manager* (SAM) database, and the LSA policy database.
 These databases are usually accessed through API calls, for example, the PowerShell built-in command `Get-LocalUser` queries the *user database* component of the SAM database, and returns information such as the Security Identifier and username for a local account.
 The *LSA Policy* database stores information relating to account privileges, system secrets, and audit policies.
 There's no way to access a local user's password by using the API calls that the LSA exposes, so we'll have to interact with the SAM database directly.

 Before we can extract anything from the SAM database, we have to consider what we're looking for.
 Windows stores passwords as an MD4 hash of the plaintext password, called the *NT hash*.
 During the login process, the LSA hashes the provided password and compares it to the NT hash stored in the SAM database.
 The SAM database is stored on the local computer as a registry hive, so by accessing it directly we should be able to extract the NT hashes for all users on the system.

 However, the NT hashes are not stored as plaintext in the SAM database.
 They are first encrypted with DES, using two keys derived from the user's relative ID.
-This encrypted hash is then encrypted again with either RC4 or AES, using a *password encryption key* derived from the *LSA system key*.
-The password encryption key is encrypted with AES, using the LSA system key as the key.
+This encrypted hash is then encrypted again with either RC4 or AES, using a *password encryption key*, which is itself AES-encrypted with the *LSA system key*.
 The LSA system key itself is in plaintext, but obfuscated inside the SYSTEM registry hive.

 Our program will have to accomplish the following:
 1. Reconstruct and deobfuscate the LSA system key